envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 Nowadays, X.509 certificates don't use the subject Common Name for hostname matching, so you can set it to whatever you want, or leave it empty.
 The important parts here are

-* the annotation referencing the "selfsigned" Issuer we created above,
+* the annotation referencing the "selfsigned" ClusterIssuer we created above,
 * the `hostname`, which is required (but see [#6051](https://github.com/cert-manager/cert-manager/issues/6051) for computing it based on attached HTTPRoutes), and
 * the named Secret, which is what cert-manager will create for us.